A Complete Zen Parenting Guide – 20 Strategies for Dealing with a Hyperactive Child

 25. Develop a Sleep Routine

 26. A consistent sleep routine is crucial for hyperactive kids.
 Establish a bedtime routine, including winding down activities such as reading or taking a warm bath.
 Ensure that their sleep environment is calm and conducive to restful sleep.
+Further, sufficient sleep obtained from a consistent sleep routine is sure to calm hyperactive kids.

 27. Offer Choices